-The place you can purchase SIM card is very limited, try to get it at the airport when you arrive.
+The place you can purchase SIM card is very limited, here in Japan but It is available at our hotel Concierge desk.

 Most Japanese people does not speak English.
 You should install translation application into your PDA or bring a Japanese phrasebook with you.